fastapi/sqlmodel/docs/tutorial/insert.md

 This makes the interactions with the database more efficient (plus some extra benefits).

-/// info  | Technical Details
+/// note  | Technical Details

 The session will create a new transaction and execute all the SQL code in that transaction.